Gear

 Guitars-Acoustic

-My main acoustic guitar was built by Jeff Chapple, my high school shop teacher.
-I play it every day.
+For home use my first guitar us one I still reach for.
+It was built by Jeff Chapple, my high school shop teacher and I play it every day.

 Goya G-10 (Pre-Martin) fretless acoustic nylon string.